NCAR/sage-java-refactoring-application-initial/README.md

 ## Instructions/Directions

-* Please clone this repository to your local development environment.
+1. Clone this repository to your local development environment.
-* Create a new **private** repository on your personal GitHub account.
+2. Create a new **private** repository on your personal GitHub account.
-* Change the remote origin of the cloned repository to your newly create repository on Github.
+3. Change the remote origin of the cloned repository to your newly create repository on Github.
 ~~~
 $ git remote set-url origin https://git-repo/new-repository.git
 ~~~
-* Push to your remote repository on Github.
+4. Push to your remote repository on Github.
-* Review the given source code and other resources.
+5. Review the given source code and other resources.
-* Add work items to the BACKLOG.md file.
+6. Add work items to the BACKLOG.md file.
-* Please spend approximately 2 to 4 hours working on this application.
+7. Please spend approximately 2 to 4 hours working on this application.
+You are free to work on this application as long as you see fit, but we **strongly** recommend that you only work for 4 hours maximum.
-* Please only focus on fixing the existing code to the best of your knowledge, skills, and abilities.
+8. Focus on fixing the existing code to the best of your knowledge, skills, and abilities.
 Please do not add any new functionality.
-* Work in a manner that is consistent with your typical work style.
+9. Work in a manner that is consistent with your typical work style.
-* Commit to your repository as you feel a section of work is done.
+10. Commit to your repository as you feel a section of work is done.
 We would like to see your workflow if possible.
-* There is more work than can reasonably get done in 4 hours, please use the BACKLOG.md file to record any work that needs to be completed but you were unable to get to.
+11. There is more work than can reasonably get done in 4 hours, please use the BACKLOG.md file to record any work that needs to be completed but you were unable to get to.
 Order that list in highest to lowest priority.
-* When done with all your work, please apply your full name to the ACKNOWLEDGEMENT-OF-WORK.md file and commit that file.
+12. When done with all your work, please apply your full name to the ACKNOWLEDGEMENT-OF-WORK.md file and commit that file.
   This act implies that all the work completed is your own and was done without any direct personal assistance.
-* Push all your changes to your **private** repository on GitHub.  **DO NOT** create a pull request against our repository.
+13. Push all your changes to your **private** repository on GitHub.  **DO NOT** create a pull request against our repository.
-* Email us letting us know that you are done, and we will reply with further instructions.
+14. Email us letting us know that you are done, and we will reply with further instructions.

 ## Deployment